manishtomar-cpi/DSA-CP/dynamic-programming/theory/basicsDP.md

    - DP allows us to reduce the time complexity of problems that would otherwise require exponential time.
 For example, the naive Fibonacci function has an exponential time complexity of **O(2^n)**, but with DP (using either memoization or tabulation), we can reduce the time complexity to **O(n)**.

 2. **Avoiding Redundant Calculations**:
-   - DP prevents recomputation by storing the results of previously solved subproblems.
-This is particularly useful in problems with overlapping subproblems (e.g., in recursive Fibonacci, shortest path algorithms).
+   - DP prevents recomputation by storing the results of previously solved sub problems.
+This is particularly useful in problems with overlapping sub problems (e.g., in recursive Fibonacci, shortest path algorithms).

 ## Types of Problems that Benefit from DP: